ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 is not between equal values of the same type.

-* a comparison using one of the operators `<`, `<=`, `>`, or `>=` yields true if and only if the comparison is between values of the same type which are both numbers or both strings and which satisfy the comparison:
+* a comparison using one of the operators `<`, `<=`, `>`, or `>=` yields true if and only if the comparison is between values of the same type which are both numbers, both strings, or both arrays and which satisfy the comparison:

     * numbers expected to interoperate as per {{Section 2.2 of -i-json (I-JSON)}} MUST compare using the normal mathematical ordering;
       numbers not expected to interoperate as per I-JSON MAY compare using an implementation specific ordering
     * the empty string compares less than any non-empty string
-    * a non-empty string compares less than another non-empty string if and only if the first string starts with a lower Unicode scalar value than the second string or if both strings start with the same Unicode scalar value and the remainder of the first string compares less than the remainder of the second string.
+    * a non-empty string compares less than another non-empty string if and only if the first string starts with a lower Unicode scalar value than the second string or if both strings start with the same Unicode scalar value and the remainder of the first string compares less than the remainder of the second string
+    * the empty array compares less than any non-empty array whose descendants do not include an object, a boolean, or `null`
+    * a non-empty array compares less than another non-empty array if and only if the first element of the first array is less than the first element of the second array or if both arrays start with the same number, string, or array (whose descendants do not include an object, a boolean, or `null`) and the remainder of the first array compares less than the remainder of the second array.

-Note that comparisons using any of the operators `<`, `<=`, `>`, or `>=` yield false if either value being compared is an object, array, boolean, or `null`.
+Note that comparisons using any of the operators `<`, `<=`, `>`, or `>=` yield false if either value being compared is an object, a boolean, `null`, or an array whose descendants include an object, a boolean, or `null`.

 ###### Examples
 {: unnumbered}